 Connect the motor and a D. C. power supply to the drive.
 Select the resistor from the chart on page 7 for the desired current of your motor.
-Install the resistorand turn the power on.
-The green LED should be lit.
+Install the resistor and turn the power on.
 The motor should be moving about 0.7 revolution per second.
 Feel the shaft of the motor and verify that the motor is producing torque.
 If you are able to move the motor shaft the motor does not have torque; turn off the supply.
-Checks if the current value set by the resistor is selected correctly and the resistor is properly tighten.
-If the green LED is flashing, turn off the power check the motor windings are not shorted and the motor wires is connection is tight.
+Checks if the current value set by the resistor is selected correctly and the resistor is properly secured.
+If the fault signal is low turn off the power check the motor windings are not either open or short and the motor wires is connection is tight.
 Contact the factory for a return authorization if the above checks prove negative.
 If the above test works turn off the drive and put the unit into the non test mode by placing dip-switch 1, 2, 3 to non off position.